 OVI / DUI First Offense In Ohio

-In addition to the information in this website, you may also want to read the short book ‘I Was Charged With DUI / OVI – Now What?!’
-That book is a quick read and answers many of the questions people have when charged with a first offense DUI / OVI in Ohio.
-The book is available for sale from online retailers, and the e-book version is available as a free download on this site.Sentences For First Offense DUI / OVI In Ohio
+In addition to the information in this website, you may also want to read the short guide ‘I Was Charged With DUI / OVI – Now What?!’
+That guide is a quick read and answers many of the questions people have when charged with a first offense DUI / OVI in Ohio.
+The guide is available for sale from online retailers, and the e-book version is available as a free download on this site.Sentences For First Offense DUI / OVI In Ohio

-Shawn Dominy’s practice is focused on DUI / OVI defense.
-He has completed specialized training in DUI / OVI investigations, field sobriety testing, breath testing, and blood/urine testing.
+Dominy Law Firm's practice is focused on DUI / OVI defense.
+They has completed specialized training in DUI / OVI investigations, field sobriety testing, breath testing, and blood/urine testing.
 He is a member of the National College for DUI Defense and a founding member of the national DUI Defense Lawyers Association.
 Shawn Dominy frequently teaches DUI / OVI defense to other lawyers at continuing education seminars and also mentors individual attorneys in DUI / OVI defense.

-For more information about Shawn Dominy, please see his profile, and for more information about the Dominy Law Firm, please see the firm overview.
+For more information about the Dominy Law Firm, please see their profile, and for more information about the Dominy Law Firm, please see our firm's overview.
 You may also want to see past case results and client reviews.
-If you would like to discuss your case with Shawn Dominy, please email the Dominy Law Firm or call 614-717-1177 to schedule a free consultation.
+If you would like to discuss your case with our lawyers, please email the Dominy Law Firm or call 614-717-1177 to schedule a free consultation.